Compliance Management

 The first principle in eramba is the one that states that for every problem there will be a solution.

-• If an auditor asks you how you meet PCI requirement 1.1.1 (does that even exist?) you will simply follow the arrows upward to whatever solution it has associated.
+• If an auditor asks you how you meet PCI requirement 1.1.1 (does that even exist?) you can simply follow the arrows "upward" to whatever solution it has associated.

-• If someone challenges you as to why you need this Policy or that Internal Control, you will follow the arrows downward to whatever problem is driving the need for that solution.
+• If someone challenges you as to why you need a Policy or an Internal Control, you can follow the arrows downward to whatever problem is driving the need for that solution.

 Let’s review further examples: